 • You can use a potato masher to encourage the tomatoes to break up further, if you wish.

 • Add the remaining 3 Tbsps of olive oil, balsamic vinegar and sugar to the pan.
+Add salt and pepper to taste.
 Bring to a gentle simmer, cover and allow to cook for 1-2 hours, until a thick sauce has formed and the oil starts to come away from the tomatoes.

 1/4 tsp balsamic vinegar, 1 tsp sugar